Health Checks

 Attribute Default Description

-grace 5 The amount of time in seconds to wait for a Process to boot before beginning health checks
+grace interval The amount of time in seconds to wait for a Process to boot before beginning health checks.
+Defaults to the value of interval

 interval 5 The number of seconds between health checks